Troubled with negative thoughts? Well then, ask yourself the following questions.

 2. Denounce each negative thought as truth

 Denouncing the truth of each thought nullifies the lies within.
-Then sense each negative thought.
+Then develop a sense each negative thought.

 Back to you are not good enough thing.
 Instead of ruminating over it constantly to yourself "I'm not good enough," drop into your gut or intuition and search your own sense of "Am I not good enough?"
 If honest you will discover your true sense, you won’t sense any support evidence.
 See negative thinking is not based on reality but rather on negative beliefs form growing up from lies express to you from others.
 Going through your intuition helps to avoid the lies of the past or the false emotions produced from your negative thinking.

 3. Practice strengthens your resolve